GAMS-dev/miro/server/release_data/README.md

 1\.
 Engine
    1. For the installation of GAMS Engine follow the instructions at [https://www.gams.com/engine/installation.html](https://www.gams.com/engine/installation.html).
 When successfully installed, MIRO Engine will be mounted on `/engine` (Management interface) and `/engine/api` (Engine API).
-   2. Log into the Engine user interface (`/engine`) with username: `admin` and password: `admin`.
-Change the password of the administrator via the interface.

 2\.
 MIRO Server
    1. Extract `miro_server.zip`.
 This will create a subfolder `miro_server`.